How the government, central bank, and commercial banks work together to create money.

 Loans

-Loans refer to a contract between a lender and a borrower.
-The borrower is expected to pay the lender back with interest.
 Commercial banks give out loans to consumers and businesses.
+The government also gives out business loans and student loans.
 Commercial banks with excess reserves may also loan money to other commercial banks through the interbank lending market.

 The central bank gives out loans to commercial banks.
 These loans increase drastically during times of financial stress, such as the Global Financial Crisis and COVID-19.